-As at June 30, 2019, the Partnership held units of Portland Global Energy Efficiency and Renewable Energy Fund LP (Portland GEEREF LP), which is a closed-end investment fund.
+Portland GEEREF LP is a closed-end investment fund, which intends primarily to invest in the B units of Global Energy Efficiency and Renewable Energy Fund (GEEREF), a private equity infrastructure fund of funds, investing in regional funds, providing equity or quasi equity primarily for energy efficiency and reviewable energy project in developing countries and economies in transition.
 Portland GEEREF LP has the same Manager and administrator as the Partnership.
 This investment is considered Level 3 in the fair value hierarchy because it does not allow redemptions or transfers of units prior to dissolution except in very limited circumstances.
 The Partnership measures Portland GEEREF LP units at the most recently published NAV per unit as reported by its administrator, considering restrictions on the Partnership's ability to redeem units of Portland GEEREF LP.
-If the NAV per unit of Portland GEEREF LP had been higher or lower by 5%, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$22,516.
+If the NAV per unit of Portland GEEREF LP had been higher or lower by 5% as at June 30, 2020, the net assets attributable to holders of redeemable units of the Partnership would have been higher or lower by \$24,636 (December 31, 2019: \$22,176).